Kentucky Department of Fish and Wildlife Resources: History of the Department: 1945 to 1995

-The District Commission System
+District Commission system

-Kentucky Fish and Wildlife is directed by a Commissioner, and overseen by nine District Commission Members.
-The Commissioner manages direction and operations of the agency.
-Commission Members serve as an oversight board, recommending fish, wildlife and boating regulations and statutes (pending final action by applicable legislative committees for regulations, or the legislature as a whole for statutes) and approving large-scale contracts such as major research projects.
-When a Commission Member's term is due to expire, a nomination election is held in the applicable district; five candidates for District Commission Member are nominated through votes cast by local hunters and anglers in each district, who must be licensed to hunt or fish.
-The five nominees receiving the most votes are sent to the Governor of Kentucky for appointment of one as District Commission Member.
+Kentucky Fish and Wildlife is directed by a commissioner, and overseen by nine district commission members.
+The commissioner manages direction and operations of the agency.
+Commission members serve as an oversight board, recommending fish, wildlife and boating regulations and statutes (pending final action by applicable legislative committees for regulations, or the legislature as a whole for statutes) and approving large-scale contracts such as major research projects.
+When a commission member's term is due to expire, a nomination election is held in the applicable district; five candidates for district commission member are nominated through votes cast by local hunters and anglers in each district, who must be licensed to hunt or fish.
+The five nominees receiving the most votes are sent to the governor for appointment of one as district commission member.
 This system was created by Kentucky sportsmen to ensure that both managerial and financial control of the state's wildlife resources stayed out of political control.